Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 * strip down and simplify if this usage is too high for RRF

 This approach will allow using the full functionality on a PC or in a future Duet with lot of memory.

+# Paden-Kahan PK2 solution

+Strategy:
+- get planes and sphere middle points from axis definitions and points
+- calculate intersection line of planes.
+Special case parallel axes/planes, where the intersection solution is a plane, not a line
+- calculate pointpair by intersection of this line with sphere
+- double check by calculating other pointpair with intersection of line with other sphere
+- atan2(wedge,inner) of points with pointpair solutions
+- store the 2 * 2 results

 # Literature about Geometric Algebra